Shin Hye-sung discography

-Shin Hye-sung, lead vocalist of the Korean boyband Shinhwa, has had a solo singing career concurrent with his Shinhwa activities since 2005.
+Shin Hye-sung, Main vocalist of the Korean boyband Shinhwa, has had a solo singing career concurrent with his Shinhwa activities since 2005.
 His discography consists of seven Korean-language studio albums, one Japanese-language studio albums, and two compilation albums, one each released in Korea and in Japan.
 He also released re-recordings of six of his previous duets with new singers in 2014, as part of his "Once Again" project, as well as recorded 12 songs for soundtracks.